Egg yolk for cats: healthy or dangerous?

 - For older cats – Supports muscles and joints.

-- After an illness – promotes regeneration.
+- After an illness – Promotes regeneration.

-- Don’t overfeed – Too much fat can cause digestive problems.
+- Don't overfeed – too much fat can cause digestive problems.

-Can egg yolk cause allergies in cats?
+Can egg yolk trigger allergies in cats?

-Possible signs of allergy or intolerance:
+Possible signs of an allergy or intolerance:

 - Skin problems – itching, redness or hair loss